Welding Symbols Test: Check Your Shop Drawing Know-How

 Put in order

-2) Arrow side vs. other side errors
+2) Arrow side vs other side miscalls

-4) Ignoring “all-around” and “field weld” indicators
+4) Ignoring all-around and field-weld indicators

-5) Missing contour/finish requirements
+5) Missing contour and finish method requirements

 6) Treating the tail as optional